Mandu (Korean Dumplings)

 2. Step 2:

-After the time has elapsed, get the dough out of the bag, it should become more elastic.
-Put the dough on the work surface and knead it for 7 minutes.
-Form a ball of dough again and put it in a plastic bag for another 30 minutes.
+After the rest, take the dough out of the bag — it should be more elastic now.
+Put it back on the work surface and knead for another 7 minutes.
+Shape it into a ball again and return it to the bag for another 30 minutes.

 3. Step 3: